-The Transportation Disadvantaged Service Plan is consistent to the maximum extent feasible with many approved plans and documents and planning efforts in Polk County.

-TPO staff reviewed pertinent portions of the following plans and this Transportation Disadvantaged Service Plan is consistent with the referenced plans.
+The Transportation Disadvantaged Service Plan is consistent, to the maximum extent feasible, with many approved plans and documents and planning efforts in Polk County.
+The Polk TPO reviewed pertinent portions of the following plans and this Transportation Disadvantaged Service Plan is consistent with the referenced plans.

-- Polk County 2060 Transportation Vision Plan - Polk Consolidated Transit Development Plan (TDP) "My Ride" - Polk Transportation Planning Organization "Momentum 2040" (Long Range Transportation Plan) - Polk County Transportation Improvement Program (TIP) - Unified Planning Work Program
+- Polk Transportation Planning Organization "Momentum 2045" (Long Range Transportation Plan) - Polk Consolidated Transit Development Plan (TDP) "My Ride" (JULIA) - Polk County Transportation Improvement Program (TIP) - Unified Planning Work Program

-Long Range Plan Update for 2045
+Long Range Plan Update for 2045 - Momentum 2045

-In 2020, the Polk Transportation Planning Organization is updating the "Momentum 2040" (Long Range Transportation Plan), to the year 2045 planning horizon.
-This will be called, "Momentum 2045."
-The Transit Element will be updated, as part of this effort.
+In 2020, the Polk Transportation Planning Organization updated the "Momentum 2040" (Long Range Transportation Plan), to the year 2045 planning horizon.
+This is called, "Momentum 2045."
+The Transit Element was updated, as part of this effort.
+The Polk TPO regularly conducts transit studies that assist in identifying transportation barriers and issues for the transportation disadvantaged population.
+Some of these studies include: